Aggravated Assault in Pinellas County

 As provided in Section 921.0022(3)(g), F.S., the crime of aggravated assault is ranked in Level 6 of the Criminal Punishment Code offense severity level ranking chart.

 Attorney for Aggravated Assault in Pinellas County, FL

 If you were charged with the felony offense of aggravated assault, contact an attorney at Sammis Law Firm.

-Our offices are located at 14010 Roosevelt Blvd #701, Clearwater, FL 33762, just a short distance from the Criminal Justice Center (CJC) courthouse.
+Visit our offices at 14010 Roosevelt Blvd #701, Clearwater, FL 33762, just a short distance from the Criminal Justice Center (CJC) courthouse.